 A: Any right to manage company (or RTM Company) has to carry out the following duties and obligations.

-- The RTM company has to adhere to the government’s Code of Management Practice, just as any other landlord has to.
+- The RTM company has to keep to the government’s Code of Management Practice, just as any other landlord has to.

-- The RTM company also has to take over any landlord obligations which are stated in the tenants’ leases, such as carrying out repairs to a reasonable standard in a stated time period.
+- It also has to take over any of the freeholder’s obligations which are stated in the tenants’ leases, such as carrying out repairs to a reasonable standard in a stated time period.

 - The company also has to tell the freeholder when any tenant breaches their lease.